top of page

 Why It Works: The Science of Natural Cleaning

-• Pine Needles: Antimicrobial, deodorizing, refreshing forest scent.
+• Pine Needles: Antimicrobial, deodorizing, and provide a refreshing forest scent.

 • Vinegar: Cuts grime, dissolves soap scum, and naturally disinfects.